 The pole beans are just up too; but they take three months to maturity.
 The advantage is a much greater yield and you don't have to break your back picking them.

-The lima beans are up too and looking great; they have a long growing season and are a bit finicky to pod, but sufferin' succotash makes it worth the effort; I just love limas; the green ones, not the pink speckled; they are very starchy.
+The lima beans are up too and looking great; they have a long growing season and are a bit finicky to pod, but sufferin' succotash makes it worth the effort; I just love limas; the green ones, not the pink speckled; those are very starchy.

 I find it interesting that the only two veg that the hens go for are the green beans and tomatoes.
 They too need vegetable protein, same as we do.
 Working with nature means allowing the hens into the beans if you want top quality eggs, rich in omega-3.